 Additionally, open-mouth snorers are taking in air that exposes the uvula to dryness which further irritates it.

 If you awaken with a sore throat, it could be that you have been snoring heavily through the night.
+Check out our best sleep positions to reduce snoring article.

 If you do not have an infection, you can try to alleviate the discomfort of an inflamed uvula at home in a few different ways.